blekenbleu/vJoySDK/FeederDemoCS/docs/README.md

 There are two approaches:

 1.  **Efficient**: Collect position data, place the data in a position structure then finally send the data to the device.

-2.  **Robust**: Reset the device once then send the position data for every control (axis, button,POV) at a time.
+2.  **Robust**: Reset the device once, then send position data for every control (axis, button,POV) at a time.

-The first approach is more efficient but requires more code to deal with the position structure that may change in the future.
+The first approach is more efficient but requires more code
+to deal with the position structure that may change in the future.

-The second approach hides the details of the data fed to the device at the expence of exessive calls to the device driver.
+The second approach hides the details of the data fed to the device
+at the expence of exessive calls to the device driver.

 **Efficient**: